sibyl229/stat540-2014-gao-wensi/hw2/homework2.md

  * "YDR345C"
  I expect both count and array to find it significantly under-expressed in chemostat condition, meaning that it belongs to the overlapping region of the Venn diagram.

+Because microarray and RNA-seq are quite different techniques, they don't necessarily detect the same change in expression.
+For example a microarray might not be able to detect small expression change or change beyond saturation of the signal.
+Also some ways of using RNA-seq ignores the effect of expression changes across different isoform of the same gene, which is an effect that might be picked up my some microarray.
+It's possible for the two platform (microarray and RNAseq) to give very different results (over whether a gene is diffentially expressed).
+To determine which technique to use may depend on the question.